openebs-archive/openebs-docs/docs/faq.md

 Jiva requires the disk to be mounted (i.e., attached, formatted with a filesystem and mounted).

-For LocalPV, details of disk mount status can be obtained from [here.](/docs/next/uglocalpv.html#General-verification-for-disk-mount-status-for-Local-PV-based-on-device).
+For LocalPV based on device, details of disk mount status can be obtained from [here](/docs/next/uglocalpv.html#General-verification-for-disk-mount-status-for-Local-PV-based-on-device).

 cStor can consume disks that are attached (are visible to OS as SCSI devices) to the Nodes which does not have any filesystem and it should be unmounted on the Node.
 It is good to wipe out the disk if you use existing disks for cStor pool creation.